fastify/fastify/docs/Testing.md

   const fastify = buildFastify()

-  // Even if the server is not running (inject does not run the server),
-  // at the end of your tests it is highly recommended to call `.close()`
+  // At the end of your tests it is highly recommended to call `.close()`
   // to ensure that all connections to external services get closed. t.tearDown(() => fastify.close())